cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

     ls -1

-        ubuntu-16.04.3-desktop-amd64.iso
-        ubuntu-17.10.1-desktop-amd64.iso

-For 17.10.1 you will need to generate an image with the following command

-    hdiutil convert ubuntu-17.10.1-desktop-amd64.iso -format UDRW -o ubuntu-17.10.1-desktop-amd64.img
+        ubuntu-18.04-desktop-amd64.iso

-For 16.04.3 you will need to generate an image with the following command
+You will need to generate an image with the following command

-    hdiutil convert ubuntu-16.04.3-desktop-amd64.iso -format UDRW -o ubuntu-16.04.3-desktop-amd64.img
+    hdiutil convert ubuntu-18.04-desktop-amd64.iso -format UDRW -o ubuntu-18.04-desktop-amd64.img

 OSX will append a .dmg behind the name.
-When considering the OS and you only want to use one, we recommend that you use the latest OS.
-Please let us know if we need to update the verion numbers.
-Check with the ubuntu Web page.

-At this time do not plug in your usb stick.
+At this time **do not** plug in your usb stick.
 Just issue the command

     diskutil list